estefanialunardi/etl_pipeline_for_a_dance_school/README.md

 In the beggining of each school year, a new table is set for courses and payments.
 So, the information provided is inserted as a new role on the respective table of that year.

 In the same applications, students can schedule their Pilates Classes and enroll in Masterclasses, Stages and Ateliers.
+The APP is connected to Google Agenda.

 ## Data Analysis Web Application
  <img src="https://user-images.githubusercontent.com/101064720/171774736-81055c0a-620b-4a50-a0ea-c32dc2a86d98.gif" width="800" align="center" type="gif">